richteraj/bootstrap.c_cmake/README.md

     cmake --build build-dir --target test

 or with `make test` or with `ctest` directly.
-The `test` target only executes the tests, the building has to be separately.
+The `test` target only executes the tests, the building has to be done separately.

 ### Release